SCOPE OF THIS CHAPTER

 Sarah welcomed me in.
 She was at home with Luke and Charlotte.
 Charlotte was playing with her teddies in the living room and Luke was upstairs playing on his computer.
 Sarah shouted up to Luke and asked him to come downstairs when he finished his game.
 Dad was not at home today as he had gone to see his brother.
 This is where you 'say what you see'.

-Wishes, feelings and observations of the child / young person
+Wishes, feelings, opinions and observations of the child / young person

 This is where you record your discussion and/or observation with the child or young person.

-- Can the child verbalise their wishes & feelings?
+- Can the child verbalise their wishes, feelings & opinions?
 NO – observe them and record what you see:

 - Where was the child when you observed them?